 NAEYC Advancing Equity in Early Childhood Education

-As a NAEYC accredited early childhood education provider, we stand by their position statement that:
+As a National Association for the Education of Young Children (NAEYC) accredited early childhood education provider, we stand by their position statement that:

 All children have the right to equitable learning opportunities that enable them to achieve their full potential as engaged learners and valued members of society.